davestaxcp/CounterpartyTimeline2023/README.md

 ## Notes From the Author

+---

+This is still a public draft.

+The process of gathering blockchain information, organizing the data correctly and getting critiques is still underway.

 I invite you to verify, critique and pull request this information to perfect this list so all can benefit off of the goal of publishing this content on [Counterparty.io](Counterparty.io) and for any educational purposes beyond that.

 Feel free to reach out to me on [Telegram](https://t.me/davesta) or on [Twitter](https://twitter.com/davesta_xcp) if you need to request changes to information or would like to contribute to the data included here.